Download PDF

 Disclosure

 In accordance with Directive (EU) 2021/2139 Annex I in conjunction with Directive 2013/34/EU, revenue is defined as net sales of goods or services including intangible assets in accordance with International Accounting Standard (IAS) 1.
-This corresponds to the disclosures on net sales in the statement of comprehensive income.
+This corresponds to the disclosures on net sales in the comprehensive income statement.

-According to the EU Taxonomy, operating expenditures (OpEx) include direct and non-capitalized costs relating to research and development, building refurbishment, short-term leasing, maintenance and repair.
+According to the EU Taxonomy, operating expenditures (OpEx) include direct and non-capitalized costs relating to research and development, building refurbishment measures, short-term leases, maintenance and repairs.
 In addition, all other direct expenses for the ongoing maintenance of property, plant and equipment that are carried out by the company itself or by contracted third parties to whom activities necessary to ensure the continuous and efficient operation of the property, plant and equipment have been outsourced are taken into account.
 This definition is narrow and only takes into account the part described and therefore not all of a company's operating costs.

-An economic activity exists when resources such as capital, goods, labour, production techniques or intermediate products are combined for the purpose of producing certain goods or services.
+An economic activity occurs when resources such as capital, goods, labor, production techniques or intermediate products are combined for the purpose of producing certain goods or services.
 The main characteristics are the use of resources, a production process and the products (goods or services) produced.
-If a company generates turnover or if it incurs capital expenditures (CapEx) or operating expenditures (OpEx) associated with an economic activity described in the delegated act, then an activity is taxonomy-eligible.
-Taxonomy-eligible economic activities are generally capable of making a significant contribution to one of the environmental objectives defined in the EU Taxonomy.
+If a company generates turnovers, incurs capital expenditures (CapEx) or operating expenditures (OpEx) associated with an economic activity described in the delegated act, then an activity is taxonomy-eligible.
+Taxonomy-eligible economic activities are generally able to make a significant contribution to one of the environmental objectives defined in the EU Taxonomy.
 In particular, large industries with CO2-intensive economic activities are taken into account in the EU Taxonomy Regulation.
-Not every economic activity is currently included in the delegated act of the EU Taxonomy.
+Not every economic activity is currently covered by the delegated act of the EU Taxonomy.

 Taxonomy alignment

-According to Article 3 of the EU Taxonomy and the criteria set out therein, an economic activity is considered environmentally sustainable, i.e. taxonomy-aligned, if the following three criteria are met in addition to taxonomy eligibility:
+According to Article 3 of the EU Taxonomy and the criteria set out therein, an economic activity is considered environmentally sustainable, i.e. taxonomy-aligned, if the following three criteria are equally fulfilled in addition to taxonomy eligibility:

-• It makes a significant contribution to the achievement of one or more environmental objectives of the EU Taxonomy by fulfilling the technical screening criteria (TSC).
+• It makes a significant contribution to the achievement of one or more environmental objectives of the EU Taxonomy by meeting the technical screening criteria (TSC).

-• The defined criteria of the minimum standards for labour and human rights (Minimum Safeguards) are complied with.
+• The specified criteria of the minimum standards for labor and human rights (minimum safeguards) are complied with.

 Procedure Uzin Utz